microsoft/ivy/doc/examples/quic/README.md

 specification relating to transmission rates and timeouts can't be stated.

-The remainder of this document describes how to use the mechanized specification to test implementations.
+The remainder of this document describes how to use the specification to test implementations.